2026-2027 Casper Test Dates for US Medical Schools

 New Casper test dates are released each year, generally in the spring, which is when the last possible dates from the previous application cycle conclude.
 You must sign up for a test date that matches the possible dates for the specific schools you’re applying to.

 Check the specific rules of each school you are applying to in order to determine if Casper is a requirement of your primary or secondary application.
-Since medical schools move students through the application process on a rolling basis, it’s imperative you submit each section of your application as early in the process as possible.
+Since medical schools move students through the application process on a rolling basis, it’s imperative that you submit each section of your application as early in the process as possible.

 You are not able to reserve a Casper test until you create an Acuity Insights account.
 After you create your account, you can follow these steps from Acuity Insights to reserve your preferred test date.